jamisonordway/violet/README.md

-# VIOLET IS A WORK IN PROGRESS
+# VIOLET

-Thanks for your patience.
+Violet is still a work in progress.
+Check back soon!